krestfield/docs/certdog/ip_restricting.md

 <img src=".\images\permitted_ips2.png" alt="Permitted IPs Team" style="zoom:80%;" />

-Then make all users that require this restriction to this team -  alongside other teams that provide them with access the the required Certificate Issuers
+Then make all users that require this restriction members of this team -  alongside other teams that provide them with access the the required Certificate Issuers

-It is advised to create a single Administrator team and then add in all users requiring administration privileges to this team.
+It is advised to create a single Administrator team and then add in all users requiring administration privileges to that team.
 You can therefore restrict administrators to specific IPs.
 For example, you may only want to allow administrators to be able to access the system from localhost.
-In this case simply set the Permitted IPs for the Administrator team - this can be any IP address (e.g. 127.0.0.1) as when any rules are set access from localhost is always permitted anyway
+In this case simply set the Permitted IPs for the Administrator team - this can be an IP address such as ``127.0.0.1`` as when any rules are set access from localhost is always permitted anyway